frankaemika/docs/source/libfranka.rst

 The robot state delivers the robot sensor readings and estimated values at a 1 kHz rate.
 It provides:

- * *Joint level signals*: motor and extimated joint angles and their derivatives, joint torque and derivatives, estimated external torque, joint collision/contacts.
+ * *Joint level signals*: motor and estimated joint angles and their derivatives, joint torque and derivatives, estimated external torque, joint collision/contacts.
  * *Cartesian level signals*: Cartesian pose, configured endeffector and load parameters, external wrench acting on the endeffector, Cartesian collision